robhagemans/monobit/README.md

 - [`mkwinfont`](https://www.chiark.greenend.org.uk/~sgtatham/fonts/) copyright 2001 Simon Tatham.
 All rights reserved.
 - [`dewinfont`](https://www.chiark.greenend.org.uk/~sgtatham/fonts/) copyright 2001,2017 Simon Tatham.
 All rights reserved.
 - [OS/2 GPI Font Tools](https://github.com/altsan/os2-gpi-font-tools) (C) 2012 Alexander Taylor
+- [FONDU](https://sourceforge.net/projects/fondu/) copyright (C) 2000,2001,2002,2003 by George Williams

-Please refer to the notices in the `windows` and `os2` subpackages for licences and more information.
+Please refer to the notices in the `windows` and `os2` subpackages and `mac/fond.py` module for licences and more information.

 The font files in `tests/fonts` are subject to their own licences, some of which are more restrictive.
 These are files used for testing